Deception in Supervisory Control: Conclusion

 \section{Conclusion}

 We considered the problem of deception under a supervisor that provides a reference policy.
-We modeled the problem using MDPs and co-safe LTL specifications and proposed to use KL divergence for the synthesis of optimal deceptive policies.
+We modeled the problem using MDPs and reachability specifications and proposed to use KL divergence for the synthesis of optimal deceptive policies.
 We showed that an optimal deceptive policy is stationary and its synthesis requires solving a convex optimization problem.
 We also considered the synthesis of optimal reference policies that easily prevent deception.
-We showed that this problem requires solving a nonconvex optimization problem, and proposed a method based on the ADMM to compute a locally optimal solution.
+We showed that this problem is NP-hard.
+We proposed a method based on the ADMM to compute a locally optimal solution and provided an approximation that can be modeled as a linear program.

 In subsequent work we aim to extend the deception problem to a multi-agent settings where multiple malicious agents need to cooperate.
 Furthermore, it would be interesting to consider the case where a malicious agent first needs to detect the other malicious agents before cooperation.
+We also aim to study the scenario where the supervisor needs to learn the specification of the agent for the synthesis of the reference policy.